-- Article 6 Private kindergartens are not required to be established by incorporated educational institutions until otherwise provided for by law, notwithstanding the provisions of Article 2, paragraph (1). - Article 7 Elementary schools, junior high schools, compulsory education schools, and secondary education schools, it may not be necessary to have nursing teachers until otherwise provided for by law, notwithstanding the provisions of Articles 37 (includings 49 and 49-8) and 69. - Article 8 (1) Junior high schools may provide education to regular elementary school graduates and persons who have completed the primary course of national elementary school by correspondence courses, until otherwise provided for by law. - (2) The necessary matters regarding education referred to in the preceding paragraph are as provided by the Minister of Education, Culture, Sports, Science and Technology. - Article 9 (1) In high schools, upper courses of secondary education schools and special needs education schools, and special needs education class in regular class, textbooks other than the textbooks provided in Article 34, paragraph (1) until otherwise provided for by law, as provided by the Minister of Education, Culture, Sports, Science and Technology, notwithstanding the provisions of Article 34, paragraph (1) (including s 49, 49-8, 62, Article 70, paragraph (1), and Article 82).may be used. - (2) The provisions of Article 34, paragraphs (2) and (3) apply mutatis mutandis to textbooks to be used pursuant to the provisions of the preceding paragraph.
+- Article 6 Private kindergartens are not required to be established by incorporated educational institutions until otherwise provided for by law, notwithstanding the provisions of Article 2, paragraph (1). - Article 7 For elementary schools, junior high schools, compulsory education schools, and secondary education schools, it may not be necessary to have yogo teachers until otherwise provided for by law, notwithstanding the provisions of Article 37 (including as applied mutatis mutandis pursuant to Articles 49 and 49-8) and 69. - Article 8 (1) Junior high schools may provide education to regular elementary school graduates and persons who have completed the primary course of national elementary school by correspondence courses, until otherwise provided for by law. - (2) The necessary matters regarding education referred to in the preceding paragraph are as provided for by the Minister of Education, Culture, Sports, Science and Technology. - Article 9 (1) For high schools, upper courses of secondary education schools and special needs education schools, and special needs education class in regular class, textbooks other than the textbooks provided for in Article 34, paragraph (1) may be used, until otherwise provided for by law, as provided for by the Minister of Education, Culture, Sports, Science and Technology,

-Article 10 When granting the title of emeritus professor under the regulations of
+- notwithstanding the provisions of Article 34, paragraph (1) (including as applied mutatis mutandis pursuant to Articles 49, 49-8, 62, Article 70, paragraph (1), and Article 82). - (2) The provisions provided for in Article 34, paragraphs (2) and (3) applies mutatis mutandis to textbooks to be used pursuant to the provisions of the preceding paragraph.

-Article 106, until otherwise provided for by law, the service of the school principals (This includes chancellors and principals.) or teachers of universities, university preparatory courses, high school advanced courses, professional training colleges or various teacher training schools under the regulations of the old Imperial Ordinance for University, old Higher School Order, old Vocational Training School Ordinance, or old Teacher Training System for Schools, or schools equivalent to these schools specified by the Minister of Education, Culture, Sports, Science and Technology may be considered.
+Article 10 When granting the title of emeritus professor pursuant to the provisions of Article 106, until otherwise provided for by law, the service of the school principals (This includes chancellors and principals) or teachers of universities, university preparatory courses, high school advanced courses, professional training colleges or various teacher training schools under the provisions of the former University Order, former Higher School Order, former Vocational Training School Order, or former Teacher Training System for Schools, or schools equivalent to these schools as specified by the Minister of Education, Culture, Sports, Science and Technology, may be considered.